ShubhamRasal/blog/_posts/Ansible/2021-03-20-Ansible-load-variable-file-dyanamically-os-name.md

 *About the writer:*
 *Shubham** loves technology, challenges, continuous learning, and reinventing himself.
 He loves to share his knowledge and solve daily problems using automation.*

-*Visit him : shubhamrasal.me/blog to know more.*
+*Visit him : shubhamrasal.tech to know more.*